Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ## Introduction

 In this part we will describe the Open Systems Pharmacology Suite, a set of powerful and easy-to-use modeling & simulation tools for pharmaceutical and other life-sciences applications.
 Qualified and accepted by the scientific community including academia, regulatory agencies and industry.
 This includes the main parts of the Suite and their architecture.
-Namely we have the [OSPSuite Core](https://github.com/Open-Systems-Pharmacology/OSPSuite.Core) where the main functionalities of the Suite reside that are common in all other applications, [PK-Sim](https://github.com/Open-Systems-Pharmacology/PK-Sim),  a comprehensive software tool for whole-body physiologically based pharmacokinetic modeling and [MoBi](https://github.com/Open-Systems-Pharmacology/MoBi), a software tool for multiscale physiological modeling and simulation that offers  more freedom for the user to import and set up models from scratch.
-Additionally, [OSPSuite-R](https://github.com/Open-Systems-Pharmacology/OSPSuite-R) is a package that package provides the functionality of loading, manipulating, and simulating the simulations created in the Open Systems Pharmacology Software tools PK-Sim and MoBi in the R programming language.
+Namely we have the following main components:

+ * [OSPSuite Core](https://github.com/Open-Systems-Pharmacology/OSPSuite.Core) where the main functionalities of the Suite reside that are common in all other applications.

+ * [PK-Sim](https://github.com/Open-Systems-Pharmacology/PK-Sim),  a comprehensive software tool for whole-body physiologically based pharmacokinetic modeling

+ * [MoBi](https://github.com/Open-Systems-Pharmacology/MoBi), a software tool for multiscale physiological modeling and simulation that offers  more freedom for the user to import and set up models from scratch.

+ Additionally, [OSPSuite-R](https://github.com/Open-Systems-Pharmacology/OSPSuite-R) is a package that  provides the functionality of loading, manipulating, and simulating the simulations created in the Open Systems Pharmacology Software tools PK-Sim and MoBi in the R programming language.
 There are additional parts to the OSPSuite universe, f.e.
 [OSPSuite.SimModel](https://github.com/Open-Systems-Pharmacology/OSPSuite.SimModel) that reads the model description in its XML format, creates a differential equations system from it and solves it.

 The structure of the OSPSuite Architecture can be visualised as follows: